1DevOps2/grafana-Prometheus/README.md

     - targets:
         - localhost:8080
 ```
-Now run the container
+make sure to change the ```ip addresses```.
+Now run the container:
 ```
 docker-compose up -d
 ```
 now configure the grafana for prometheus.

-## Grafana Dashboards
+### Visualizing Metrics with Grafana
+After setting up Prometheus, Grafana will come into play.
+You will create Grafana dashboards and configure them to pull data from Prometheus.
+These dashboards will provide a user-friendly interface to visualize and explore the metrics collected from your containerized services.
 To configure the Grafana dashboard, I downloaded several useful JSON files from the official Grafana website, available in this repo.

 ## Access Points
 For docker engine daemon --> ```localhost:9323```.